 If a longer fermentation time suits you best, you’ll need to reduce the quantity of yeast you are using.
 The fermentation process will also be aided by good-quality flour.

-This will end up with the dough collapsing and you will be left with a dense, heavy dough without any air bubbles at all.
+This will end up with the dough collapsing, leaving you with a dense, heavy dough without any air bubbles.

 Shaping The Pizza To Make The Perfect Cornicione